 None of this is about fair and equitable management of public resource.
 NONE of it.
 This is about keeping money flowing into pockets.
 Political interests benefit and fearful, inept or lazy government employees keep that benefits package.

 Wild horses are not just a number.
 You can take action to protect them HERE.

 At Wild Horse Education (WHE) our inbox receives all kinds of questions about wild horses.
-We can count on getting at least a hand full of requests every week to read a freeze mark or people asking if we have pictures of their mustang being captured or information on where their horse is from. (info on BLM freeze brands here: https://wildhorseeducation.org/blm-freezemark/) We try hard to publish roundup photos everyday we are at a trap so people can search for their horse… they are not just a number.
+We can count on getting at least a hand full of requests every week to read a freeze mark.
+People ask if we have pictures of their mustang being captured or information on where their horse is from. (info on BLM freeze brands here: https://wildhorseeducation.org/blm-freezemark/) We try hard to publish roundup photos everyday we are at a trap so people can search for their horse… they are not just a number.

 People that have never been to a roundup don’t understand how hard it is to get clear shots of wild horses during capture.
 The public is not always afforded access to capture or clear handling at temporary holding.
 We do our best to negotiate viewing and have bought longer lenses.
 We also take a lot of pictures each day and then enlarge them to get details.
 To search for your adopted mustang is not always possible.
 Sometimes it will be easy to find your horse because we don’t have to enlarge each image, but sometimes even with hours of searching, we can not locate your horse.
 Often the date you are given as “capture” is actually the date the horse was shipped or simply not accurate at all.
 But we try.

 We know your mustang is “not just an inventory number.”
 That statement is one of those statements that makes our hearts ache.
 This journey has been filled with individuals on the range that have become nothing but a number.